andrei399/codewars-solutions/README.md

 - [x] Python
 - [ ] C++
 ---
+NOTE:I forgot to add all the files from my laptop OOPS

-NOTE:I am on my laptop at the moment and I have a lot more problems solved CREDITS TO edsoncelio for this text format, I think it's really neat.
+CREDITS TO: edsoncelio for this text format, I think it's really neat.